 Choose appropriate visual media for your content

-Also pay attention to the visual aspect of text content
+Even with text content, pay attention to the visual aspect

-Always remember to encourage your participants to take action
+Always remember to motivate your participants to take action

-…because despite the strong influence of visual elements, one thing remains crucial: The greatest learning effect arises from personal action.
-So schedule an appointment in your calendar to visually enhance your online course!
+…because despite the strong influence of visual elements, one thing remains very important: The greatest learning effect arises from personal action.
+Therefore, it's best to immediately set a date in your calendar to enhance your online course visually!